mm3509/b9122/3-assignments/assignment-1/README.md

 The first function cleans the IBAN, ignoring spaces, periods, and letter case (including at the beginning and the ending, because of copy-pasting).
 It throws an error if it is invalid.
 An IBAN is valid if and only if:
 - it starts with two ASCII letters (don't verify if the country exists)
-- it has any positive number of digits and ASCII letters (and it can have spaces and periods too)
+- it has a positive number of only digits, ASCII letters, spaces and periods in the middle
 - it ends with 2 digits

-Add defensive programming and code to the first function.
+Assume that an IBAN is copy-pasted from a PDF and add defensive programming to cover corner cases.
+Also implement the first function.
 Use the string method `.replace()`, i.e. `a.replace(b, c)` replaces all occurrences of `b` with `c` in string `a` and returns a new string.

 The second function returns True if the two IBANs are valid and are the same, after being cleaned by the above function.
 Add code to pass the doc-tests.
 You needn't add defensive programming to this second function, because the call to `clean_iban()` covers corner cases.